switchell1990/challenge/README.md

 # API School & Students

-API for view school and students
+API for view schools and students

 ## Prerequisites